JiazhengChai/synergy_analysis/README.md

 # synergy_analysis

-synergy_analysis is the codebase used by me (Chai Jiazheng) during my PhD thesis.
+synergy_analysis is the codebase used by me during my PhD thesis.

 This codebase contains codes and commands to reproduce the results in three published papers.